nguernse/copy-all-tabs/README.md

 Both extensions work the same.

+---

 # Notice

 This repo is still a W.I.P.
 The extension will be have continuous updates in the future and may include additional features as need demands.

 With that said, the **MVP** of this extension is complete.
 Which is copying all tab URLs to your clipboard.

+---

+# To Do

+- Officially submit extensions to Firefox and Chrome extension marketplace